ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 The first parameter of the `print_error` function is the error code.
 The second parameter is the name of the file that caused the error.

-Using functions made the error handling in our program easier to maintain.
-Changing the requirements can demonstrate it.
-Suppose that our customer asked us to support German language.
-We can do it by declaring two following functions:
+Using functions made the error handling in your program easier to maintain.
+Changing the requirements demonstrates it.
+Suppose that your customer asked you to support the German language.
+You can introduce this feature by declaring two extra functions:

 * `code_to_error_en` for messages in English.

 * `code_to_error_de` for messages in German.

-How can you choose the right function to convert error codes?
+How can you choose the proper function to convert error codes?
 The `LANGUAGE` Bash variable helps you in this case.
-It stores the current language of the user's system.
-Check this variable in the `print_error` function and convert error codes accordingly.
+It stores the language that the user has chosen for his system.
+You should check this variable in the `print_error` function and convert all error codes accordingly.

-I> If the `LANGUAGE` variable is not available on your system, use the `LANG` variable instead.
+I> If the `LANGUAGE` variable is not available on the target system, use the `LANG` variable instead.

-Our solution with the error codes conversion is just an example for demonstration.
-Never does it in the real project.
+Our functions for handling the error codes are just an example for demonstration.
+Never apply them in your real project.
 Bash has a special mechanism to localize scripts.
 It uses PO files with texts in different languages.
 Read more about this mechanism in the [BashFAQ article](https://mywiki.wooledge.org/BashFAQ/098).

 {caption: "Exercise 3-13.
 Functions", format: text, line-numbers: false}
 ```
-Write the following functions to display error messages in English and German:
+Write the following functions for printing error messages in English and German:

 * print_error
 * code_to_error_en